Anticipating Change: The Road Ahead

 Throughout the darkest of days, we have innovated, redesigned and reimagined business travel and we now have the opportunity to come back together and share our ideas.
 There is still a way to go, but we are certainly on our way.

-This blog was written by Jennifer Fackelman, Senior Manager with Nomadic.
-Register to attend Business Travel Show Europe for FREE and visit Stand: BTSE150 to meet the Nomadic and hear about their exciting innovations.
+This blog was written by Jen Fackelman, Senior Manager with Nomadic.
+Come by Stand: BTSE150 to meet the Nomadic and hear about our exciting innovations.